Bike Share Program

 Bikes are due back by 11:00 AM the following business day.
 If they are borrowed on a Friday, bikes are allowed to be out for the weekend, and must be returned the following business day at 11:00 AM.

-When you return the bike, park and securely lock it at the bike rack where you picked it up (next to the Student Services Center), and head inside to the University Concierge Desk.
+When you return the bike, park and securely lock it at the bike rack where you picked it up (next to the Student Services Center), and head inside to the Student Life Center front desk.
 One of our staff members will then check it back in.
 The bike must be returned in good working condition.

 All bicycle loans last for one business day and must be returned after that time period.
 Bicycles can be renewed in the event that there is no students on the waitlist for the Bike Share Program.
-You will need to revisit the University Concierge to rent the bike out.
+You will need to revisit the Student Life Center to rent the bike out.

 After a three (3) day continuous rental period, students must wait one day before re-renting a bike.
 This includes renting over the weekend (rented out on Friday and returned Monday).
 On the 3rd day or day of return and you'd like to re-rent the bike, we will put your name on the daily waitlist and if a bike is available at 3:30pm we will call/email if you are still interested.
 This allows others to make use of our popular program.